scala/docs.scala-lang/_tour/implicit-conversions.md

 redirect_from: "/tutorials/tour/implicit-conversions.html"
 ---

+Implicit conversions are a powerful Scala feature that enable two common use cases:
+- allow users to supply an argument of one type, as if it were another type, to avoid boilerplate.
+- to provide additional members to closed classes (replaced by [extension methods][exts] in Scala 3).

+### Detailed Explanation
 {% tabs implicit-conversion-defn class=tabs-scala-version %}
 {% tab 'Scala 2' %}
 In Scala 2, an implicit conversion from type `S` to type `T` is defined by an [implicit value]({% link _tour/implicit-parameters.md %}) which has function type `S => T`, or by an implicit method convertible to a value of that type.